 If the eligibility criteria in the new territory are more onerous than the criteria in the area in which the person currently practises, the person will be required to apply for a certificate as if he were making a new application.

-5. Withdrawal of, suspension of, or imposition of conditions on certificates
+5. Withdrawal of, suspension of, or imposition of conditions on certificates: general

-(1) Discretionary grounds
+(1) Mandatory grounds for withdrawal